tejasmgr/myprojects/README.md

 # myprojects
-This organization will have all my project samples and demos
+This organization will have all my projects